skyark747/AI-ML-models-Numpy/README.md

-The folder contains different AI models made from scratch in numpy including ANN.
+The repo contains different AI models made from scratch in numpy including ANN.